Peter Singer

 Peter Albert David Singer (born 6 July 1946) is an Australian moral philosopher who is Emeritus Ira W. DeCamp Professor of Bioethics at Princeton University.
 Singer's work specialises in applied ethics, approaching the subject from a secular, utilitarian perspective.
-He wrote the book Animal Liberation (1975), in which he argues for vegetarianism, and the essay "Famine, Affluence, and Morality", which argues the moral imperative of donating to help the poor around the world.
-For most of his career, he was a preference utilitarian.
-He revealed in The Point of View of the Universe (2014), coauthored with Katarzyna de Lazari-Radek, that he had become a hedonistic utilitarian.
+He wrote the book Animal Liberation (1975), in which he argues for veganism, and the essay "Famine, Affluence, and Morality", which argues the moral imperative of donating to help the poor around the world.
+For most of his career he was a preference utilitarian.
+He revealed in The Point of View of the Universe (2014), co-authored with Katarzyna de Lazari-Radek, that he had become a hedonistic utilitarian.

 On two occasions, Singer served as chair of the philosophy department at Monash University, where he founded its Centre for Human Bioethics.
 In 1996, he stood unsuccessfully as a Greens candidate for the Australian Senate.
 In 2004, Singer was recognised as the Australian Humanist of the Year by the Council of Australian Humanist Societies.
-In 2005, The Sydney Morning Herald placed him among Australia's ten most influential public intellectuals.
-Singer is a cofounder of Animals Australia and the founder of the non-profit organization The Life You Can Save.
+In 2005 The Sydney Morning Herald placed him among Australia's ten most influential public intellectuals.
+Singer is a co-founder of Animals Australia and the founder of the non-profit organisation The Life You Can Save.